Home » All the best vegan recipes from Sweeter than Oats » Cranachan - a Vegan, Creamy, Fruity and Easy Scottish Dessert

 Ingredients

 • Raspberries.
 Use fresh.
 The beauty of this dish is that you can now buy raspberries all year around.
-What’s not so good is that winter raspberries can be very tart, so sprinkle them with a little icing sugar.
+What’s not so good is that winter raspberries can be very tart, so sprinkle them with a little white sugar when cooking.

 • Oatmeal.
 I like to use pinhead as it has a nutty texture.
 I don’t recommend using a rolled oat though, try and find a coarse grain oat.